Not sure if Sky Zone is right for you?

 Potential Mitigations

-- It is advisable to research the private equity firm's history and reputation with other franchise brands they have owned.
+- A business advisor can help research the private equity firm's reputation and track record with other franchise brands.

 Non-Disclosure of Parent Company